2. Once You Start: BIKE MAPS and Other Tools for Finding Your Way

-- Santa Cruz County – Also refer to People Power Santa Cruz resources, Ecology Action of Santa Cruz bicycle resources, the Santa Cruz Hub for Sustainable Transportation projects, Bike Shack in Watsonville, and Bicycle Planning, Programs, and Services at the University of California at Santa Cruz (UCSC).
+- Santa Cruz County – Also refer to People Power Santa Cruz resources, the Santa Cruz Hub for Sustainable Transportation projects, Bike Shack in Watsonville, Bicycle Planning, Programs, and Services at the University of California at Santa Cruz (UCSC), and Ecology Action of Santa Cruz transportation resources.

 has a video on how to use their map:

 Additional Central Coast bike maps

 - Santa Barbara County - South – Also refer to the Santa Barbara Bicycle Coalition

 - Santa Barbara County – North – Also refer to the Santa Barbara Bicycle Coalition